reimannsarah/friend-invite/README.md

   - display a message - "invites sent"
 - Clicking the X button in the upper left should simply close the modal

+## Misc

+- Please do this exercise by yourself.
+Use the internet and resources at your disposal, but we want to see how you yourself can solve this problem.
+- It is not important to exactly match the mockups or make high fidenlity pretty UI.
+- We are looking for functionality, completeness and how you solve the problem.
+- Show your progression by making many small commits as you implement vs one commit with the entire solution.

 ## Sample Data

 The sample invite candidate data is located in `src/inviteCandidates.js`.